 Robotics Engineering Technology Program

-Application of robotics is a “multi-craft” activity in the blending of multiple disciplines including computer science, computer engineering, mechanics and electrical engineering.
-A roboticist engages in design, construction, and programming of robotic systems.
-The robotics engineering technology (RET) program at Cal U is an introduction to mechatronic systems with special emphasis on agile robots, i.e., robots with free-ranging mobility.
-Agile and personal robotics is a $100 billion emerging industry.
+Application of robotics is a “multi-craft” activity in that it is the blending of multiple disciplines including computer science, computer engineering, mechanic, and electrical engineering.
+A roboticist engages in the design, construction, and programming of robotic systems.
+The Robotics Engineering Technology (RET) program at Cal U is an introduction to mechatronic systems with special emphasis on autonomous mobile robots, i.e., robots with free-ranging mobility under their own control.

 Mechatronics is an interdisciplinary field that combines computer, electrical and mechanical engineering to create control devices for hybrid systems.
-The study of robotics is founded on the principles of Science, Technology, Engineering and Math (STEM).
+The study of robotics is founded on the principles of Mechatronics and Science, Technology, Engineering and Math (STEM).
 RET student Tyler Findley said that he chose the program because he loves, "working with all three of the mechanical, Electrical and Computer aspects of engineering and Robotics provides some of all those in its field".

 Because the RET program relies on a number of existing, accredited programs and that it includes courses dealing with electronics, mechanics, and control, you have the flexibility to continue study toward a baccalaureate degree.
-Four-year B.S. programs such as computer engineering technology, electrical engineering technology, technology management and computer science are natural extensions to the RET program.
+Four-year B.S. programs such as Mechatronics Engineering Technology, Electrical Engineering Technology, Technology Management and Computer Science are natural extensions to the RET program.